whitep4nth3r/puppeteer-demo/README.md

 <meta property="og:image" content="https://example.com/image.png" />
 ```

-A great way to harness the power of Puppeteer here, is by calling out to the code that generates and saves a screenshot of a browser page at build time, so when you want to share your newly published page, a screenshot has already been created for you.
+A great way to up your OG image game is to harness the power of Puppeteer by providing a link in your OG image tags that calls out to a serverless function that generates a screenshot of a browser page.

 ## How I generated my own dynamic Open Graph images for whitep4nth3r.com